PufferFinance/puffer-sdk/docs/docs/guides/depositing-eth.md

 # Depositing ETH

-Using the Puffer SDK to deposit ETH is simple.
+Using the Puffer SDK to mint pufETH is simple.
 First, setup the `PufferClient`.

 ```ts
 import {